viascom/nanoid-mysql-mariadb/README.md

 ```

 Replace `mytable1`, `mytable2`, and `nanoid()` with your actual table names and function name you want to use.

+## Using PostgreSQL?

+If you're using PostgreSQL and you found this library helpful, we have a similar library for PostgreSQL too!
+Check out our [Nano ID for PostgreSQL](https://github.com/viascom/nanoid-postgres) repository to utilize the same capabilities in your PostgreSQL databases.

 ## Authors 🖥️